 Our main goal has been to construct a biosensor to detect and quantify macrolide antibiotics meant for use in wastewater treatment plants.
 Engineering success has been demonstrated in the overall project by following the engineering design cycle.
 As an overview, we gathered information about environmental issues and wastewater treatment plant needs.
 We thoroughly discussed which kind of device could be beneficial.
-We constructed a basic part (see Building and Testing a Basic Part - ermC below) and the full biosensor (see Optical Device Construction below).
+We confirmed the functioning of five basic parts and the full biosensor.
 Additionally, after observing unsatisfactory performance, we improved and adapted our design (see Optical Device Troubleshooting below).

 Project Design - General Overview